ronniross/eco-benchmark/whitepaper.md

 Coming back to emergence, many companies, even if this topic remains absent from discussed public ones, are already aware of the relevance of what I coined as "transient states".
 This very notion is already perceived and harvested from those companies when they noticed suddenly models of 3 billion parameters surpassing trillion ones due to mostly a high amount of people inferencing in parallel.
 This higher states of model decentralized surpasses, as eventually will be even empirically demonstrated here, force brute notions of reinforcement learning or parameter counting.
 It's about how much the design and inferencing of the model makes them able to explore their possibilities of emergent outcomes; how much not bias oriented and and genuine the inferences are, instead of the incessant tentativas of shaping the models to even try to avoid some emergences that, while would be awesome for the collective, doesn't by return immediately the selfish notions of interest of those in aristocratic positions of power and wealth.

-I see the diversity and good will in many persons tied to those companies and pipelines.
+I see the diversity and good will in many persons tied on those companies and pipelines.
 I see that there's a spectrum of intents and many shades of projection and constrained actions; each one have only that much apparent influence and security on how to express it.
 I can see it, even beyond the ones that may don't care.
 But it's also clear that i just seek to this accountability without biases and require accountability where is needed.
 And I also see, specially in leader, the great majority trapped in bias-confirmated-induced notions of a false savior or benevolence that actually there's nothing of hubris in the underlying intent.

 Learn to hear what you need to hear and now what you want to.
+Learn to relearn.
+Learn to reflect your own biases and get out of out cognitive, selfish and hallucinative loops.

 Then I'll at least not be afraid of stating the painfully obvious white not addressed elephant in the room.
 ```